Taiping Heavenly Kingdom

-The Taiping Heavenly Kingdom, or the Heavenly Kingdom of Great Peace (1851–1864), was a theocratic monarchy which sought to overthrow the Qing dynasty.
+The Taiping Heavenly Kingdom, or the Heavenly Kingdom of Great Peace (1851–1864), was a theocratic monarchy that sought to overthrow the Qing dynasty.
 The Heavenly Kingdom, or Heavenly Dynasty, (Note: Taiping Heavenly Kingdom, later shortened to Heavenly Kingdom (天囯) or Heavenly Dynasty (天朝).
 Other official names of this kingdom were: Taiping Heavenly Kingdom of Heaven's True Will (真天命太平天囯), and Taiping Heavenly Kingdom of the Heavenly Father, Heavenly Brother, and Heavenly King (天父天兄天王太平天囯).) was led by Hong Xiuquan, a Hakka man from Guangzhou.
-Its capital was at Tianjing, present-day Nanjing.
-The unsuccessful 14-year war it waged against the Qing is known as the Taiping Rebellion.
+The kingdom's capital was established in Tianjing, present-day Nanjing.
+The unsuccessful 14-year war the Taiping Heavenly Kingdom waged against the Qing is known as the Taiping Rebellion.

-A self-proclaimed younger brother of Jesus Christ and convert to Protestant Christianity, Hong Xiuquan led an army that controlled a significant part of southern China during the middle of the 19th century, eventually expanding to an area populated by nearly 30 million people.
-The rebel kingdom announced social reforms and the replacement of traditional cults for his own Bài Shàngdì Huì (Supreme Emperor Worshipping Society), (Note: In some translations, the name appears as the Supreme Emperor Worshipping Society because "Shang Di" is the pinyin romanization of two Chinese characters: the first – 上, Shàng – means "high", "highest", "first", "primordial"; the second – 帝, Dì – is typically considered as shorthand for huangdi (皇帝) in modern Chinese, the title of the emperors of China first employed by Qin Shi Huang, and is usually translated as "emperor".) holding that he was the second son of Heavenly Father (Shangdi) and the Heavenly Mother (Doumu), and the younger brother of Jesus, however it is uncertain whether he meant this literally or metaphorically.
+The self-proclaimed younger brother of Jesus Christ and convert to Protestant Christianity, Hong Xiuquan, led an army that controlled a significant part of southern China during the middle of the 19th century.
+Under his leadership, the Taiping movement expanded to an area populated by nearly 30 million people.
+The rebel kingdom announced social reforms and the replacement of traditional cults for his own Bài Shàngdì Huì (Supreme Emperor Worshipping Society), (Note: In some translations, the name appears as the Supreme Emperor Worshipping Society because "Shang Di" is the pinyin romanization of two Chinese characters: the first – 上, Shàng – means "high", "highest", "first", "primordial"; the second – 帝, Dì – is typically considered as shorthand for huangdi (皇帝) in modern Chinese, the title of the emperors of China first employed by Qin Shi Huang, and is usually translated as "emperor".) holding that he was the second son of Heavenly Father and the Heavenly Mother; however, it is uncertain whether he meant this literally or metaphorically.
 The Taiping areas were besieged by Qing forces throughout most of the rebellion.
 The Qing government defeated the rebellion with the eventual aid of French and British forces.